-ATEC 321 FAETA is an ultralight, two-seater, cantilever, low-wing aircraft of all carbon composite construction.
-The landing gear is a fixed tricycle undercarriage with a steerable nose wheel.
-The propulsion unit is in pulling configuration and consists of ROTAX 912 iS Sport engine and of two- or three-blade fix or ground adjustable FITI propeller.
+ATEC 321 FAETA NG is an ultralight, two-seater, cantilever, low-wing aircraft of all carbon composite construction.
+The landing gear has a fixed tricycle gear with a steerable nose wheel.
+The propulsion unit is in pulling configuration and consists of ROTAX 912 iS Sport engine and two or three-blade fix or ground adjustable FITI propeller.